organic wine

 What’s the difference and how do these classifications ensure or minimize the nasties we are drinking?
 Check below for the chart

-The certifications vary slightly from country to country however, they have the same key objectives.
+The biodynamic and organic certifications vary slightly from country to country, however, they have the same key objectives.
 Wineries must refrain from using artificial inputs, including synthetic fertilizers, herbicides, fungicides and pesticides.
 Another distinct regulation is to avoid the use of added sulfites during the fermenting and bottling phase.
 It is important to remember that Sulfites — also known as sulfur dioxide- is a naturally occurring preservative in most wines and an inherent by-product of alcoholic fermentation.
 However, most wineries will manually add sulfites in order to increase the shelf life.

 This is where it can get tricky.
-Take note; if a winery adds extra sulfites and follows organic farming principles, they can not be labeled organic, but they can be classified as wine“made from organic grapes”.
+Take note; if a winery adds extra sulfites and follows organic farming principles, they can not be labeled organic, but they can be classified as wine “made from organic grapes”.

 As with all our products on Straits Market, we believe in transparency and provenance.
 However, the fact that wines are not required to have labels or an ingredient list makes it harder for us to discern one wine from another.
-Haven’t you wondered why there are no nutritional or ingredient labels on wines?
-Governments require labeling on food but not on wines.
+Luckily wines with biodynamic and organic certification will have their logos mentioned prominently on the back.
+One step to helping consumers navigate options and make wiser decisions.

 In the US, this exemption can be traced back to Prohibition whereby alcoholic beverages are regulated by the federal agency called the Alcohol and Tobacco Tax and Trade Bureau (TTB)— and this agency doesn’t require nutritional or ingredient labeling, except for sulfites, cochineal extract/carmine andFD&C Yellow No. 5.
 Many requests for transparency have been made since 1935 and, as recent as 2013, a move for mandatory labeling was overruled.
 One of the TTB’s arguments was that putting nutrition facts on all bottles of alcohol would make consumers erroneously think that alcohol was nutritious. (*)